falconrr/NLP4SPanish2022/Week 2/LabAssignment2/Lab2.md

 **Datos**: LowerIntermediate.txt <br/>
 Were the Python programs successful in tokenizing and segmenting the text?<br/>
 Did you find any issues?
 If so, what type of issues?
 Suggest a solution.

+#### What to submit?
+1. a python script for Task 1
+2. Screenshots of tokenizer and segmenter in action and pointing out any issues you found.